Your first step

 Paralegal

 Linda holds an Associate Degree in Legal Practice (Paralegal) and is well tuned into all aspects of family and relationship law as well as general legal practice.
-When you contact SAA you will often be greeted by Linda who greatly enjoys assisting our clients and supporting our team.
+Linda greatly enjoys assisting our clients and supporting our team.

 Linda is passionate about her Western Bulldogs.
 Early morning hikes and runs also flow through her days, dragging her partner along with her and then retiring to the couch to watch the footy.